nim-works/cps/README.md

 [![License](https://img.shields.io/github/license/disruptek/cps?style=flat)](#license)

-This project provides a macro `cps` which you can apply to a procedure to rewrite it to use continuations for control flow.
+This project provides a macro `cps` which you can apply to a procedure to rewrite it to use continuations for control-flow.

 All runtime functionality is implemented in a dispatcher which you can replace to completely change the type and behavior of your continuations.